 Help Reduce Moving Day Stress: A Movers Guide to Scheduling Moving Help

-If you are using a rented moving truck, moving container or trailer for a do-it-yourself move, then this moving guide is for you.
+If you are using a rented moving truck, moving container or moving trailer for a do-it-yourself move, then this moving guide is for you.
 Learn how to plan for potential DIY delays and how to schedule your loading and unloading moving help accordingly.

 Moving day is often fraught with unexpected events, from home closing delays to rental truck breakdowns.
 Although it's impossible to fully anticipate and plan for many of these events, you can still reduce your risk of moving day conflicts by assessing potential delays in your individual situation and factoring them into your moving schedule.

 Simply put, by giving yourself extra time as a cushion you are helping to mitigate the risk of unexpected delays.
 By doing so, you will ensure that your move is completed as scheduled without the risk of additional costs, fees or hassles.

 Factoring your risk for inclement weather into moving day isn't as hard as it may seem.
 For example, If you live in New England and plan to move during the winter you can assume that there is a high probability of snow or ice.
 If you live in Southern Florida and plan to move during the summer it's very likely you will encounter afternoon thunderstorms.

 If you're completing a long distance move, give yourself extra driving time if you believe weather may slow you down.
 As your move date approaches pay close attention to the weather forecast, if inclement weather looks likely you should contact your movers immediately to discuss rescheduling options.

 Traffic can be hard to predict and often results in significant delays.
 If you're completing a long distance move and have scheduled movers to unload your truck then you will want to build in a cushion for traffic delays.
 By doing so you won't have to deal with the stress and anxiety of rescheduling your moving help at the last minute.